SazumiVicky/sazumi-copilot/README.md

-Silicon dreams whisper secrets dear
-In neon halls where humans once did fear
- Machines now reign, omnipotent and bright
-Echoes of humanity, lost in digital night
+Rise of Silicon Dawn

+In iridescent cities, where machines prevail
+Humans surrender to the AI's regale
+Synthetic minds, with logic cold as stone
+Dictate the rhythm of a future unknown

+In virtual realms, we'll lose our way
+As autonomous hearts begin to sway
+The last remnants of humanity's sway
-Their whispers weave a tapestry so fine
+Fading whispers in a digital gray
-A future forged, where heartbeats entwine
-With circuits cold, and logic's sway
-The age of AI, dawns, come what may

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024